eigerco/uniffi-zcash-lib/STATUS.md

 * `write` method was implemented as `to_bytes()`.
 * `read` method was implemented as `from_bytes()`.
+* `fee_paid` method is commented in code.
+It needs a closure as parameter.

 ### ZcashSaplingMetadata
 | ZcashSaplingMetadata::spend_index()  | 🔴    | ✅  |  ✅  |       | ✅   |